 One of my hugo sites pulls content from a public API to query information about legislation.
 Every time I regenerate the site it loads the latest information and inserts it in to the page.
 I thought this was pretty elegant, but it got me thinking.
 Is it worth using a database to store information to be used by a SSG?

-The problem with wanting to take this step that unless your database is directly readable by your SSG/CMS and is ideally also quite intuitive to make changes to.
+The problem with wanting to take this step is that eventually you realize you may as well be using a CMS.
+Somehow your static site needs to be able to read, present, and possibly update your database.
 This means that you’ll need at least a minimal set of API calls that move information in and out of the database and a server that runs them.
 Doesn’t this defeat the purpose of avoiding a CMS entirely?

 Thinking out loud, I think there is a happy middle-ground where it doesn’t.
 If you’re simply doing it to replace simple widgets/functionality that is already quite at home on many static sites like search or comments I’d argue it’s a decent half-step.
 It definitely goes too far when you have to torture (or re-write) your SSG to support new features instead of just building your own custom CMS.